What is CYGNA and how did it start?

 We organise 2-3 hour meetings on career related topics 5 to 6 times a year, with at least one full day meeting every year and we are celebrating our 10-year anniversary with a 3-day event in June 2024, which will also be our sixtieth meeting.
 In our meetings, we have sessions dealing for instance with:

-In 2023 we expanded our organising team to 17 members, providing us with a lot more womenpower to organise events.
+In 2023 we expanded our coordination team to 17 members, providing us with a lot more womenpower to organise events.
 The whole team can be found here: Cygna videos: expanding the team.
 The new Lead team is below.

 Clarice Santos, Ciara O'Higgins, Christa Sathish, and Anne-Wil (Regent's Park, Sept 2023)